gavincyi/gavincyi.github.io/_posts/2022-10-03-does-sam-gross-nogil-cpython-fork-perform-faster.md

 - nogil version performs better in I/O related benchmark, e.g. `tornado_http`, `logging_*`
 - nogil performs worse in mathematical computation, e.g. `scimark_sparse_mat_mult`, `telco`

-The results address getting rid of GIL indeed improves I/O performance, but on the mathematical computation, I doubt biased reference counting and global free-lists overrides the benefit of running without GIL.
+The results address getting rid of GIL indeed improves I/O performance, but on the mathematical computation, I doubt biased reference counting overrides the benefit of running without GIL.
 The full result can be found in the task `Compare result` in the docker [run](https://github.com/gavincyi/python-nogil-benchmark/actions/runs/3115286646).

 In summary, from the benchmark of the proof-of-concept implementation, it opens up both the potential and questions to the project.
 Will running production applications, like web server / client, give an excellent result without gil?

 ## 2. Does it support most Python packages?

-### Yes, but not entirely.
+### Answer: Yes, but not entirely.

 TL;DR Most libraries are installable in nogil Python, but not for those requiring extension compilation, especially those written with C / C++ extension.

 I experienced the following cases when installing packages for benchmark

 - When the nogil build wheel can't be found, it needs to download the universe wheel (py2.py3-none-any) and build / compile from scratch.
-In general, it takes a much longer time to install the packages and their dependence.
+In general, it takes much longer time to install the packages and their dependence.

 - Sometimes the compilation involves other compilers, for instance, Rust compilers, in universal wheel.
 Without installing the necessary dev libraries in your machine / container, installing those packages will hit the wall.